The 11 most explosive emails between Epstein and Mandelson

 The full extent of financial exchanges between Lord Mandelson and Epstein remains unknown, but details of many alleged payments have come to light in recent days.

-On Monday, a Times article published a response from Lord Mandelson over the course funding.
+On Monday, an article in The Times published a response from Lord Mandelson over the course funding.
 “The idea that giving Reinaldo an osteopath bursary is going to sway mine or anyone else’s views about banking policy is risible,” he said.

 ‘Hung parliament’ or ‘a well hung young man’